Piyush-Dhayma/footer-stickey-ai-bot/README.md

-# Liver Mitra Health Assistant
+# Liver Health Assistant

-A lightweight, responsive, rule-based **liver-care chatbot widget** designed for the Liver Mitra website.
+A lightweight, responsive, rule-based **liver-care chatbot widget** designed for the Liver website.
 It provides quick information about liver conditions, treatments, transplant support, appointments, contact details, and WhatsApp enquiries.

 > **Medical disclaimer:** This assistant provides general information only.
 It is not a diagnosis tool or an emergency service.